Why do we not push for getting everyone everywhere all on the same level first?

 No commercial expenditure of money takes any food away from anyone.

 Starving people can’t eat money.
 Money is not a resource.
-And just because money is spent in one place, doesn’t mean that any wealth is gone or used up in any way.
+And just because money is spent in one place, doesn’t mean that any wealth is gone or used up in any way either there or anywhere else.
 Spending money pays for people doing things.
 The more people are doing things, the more people are getting paid and the more things are being produced — whether it’s internet web pages, books, spaceships, cars, houses, or whatever.

 Spending money to make things creates wealth.
 It does not use it up.

-But to address your last question (which is the biggest misunderstanding of all):
+But to address the last question (which is the biggest misunderstanding of all):

 Why isn’t there a huge push for getting everyone on a similar level?